nderousseaux/intern-map-backend/README.md

 The server is available at `http://localhost:5001`.

 ## Deployment
+All commit on the `main` branch are deployed on Google Cloud Run.
 For the deployment, `Dockerfile` and `gcloud-build.yml` are used.
 It's necessary to indicate the environment variables in the Google Cloud Build configuration.